 Harvard Review is a print literary journal publishing fiction, poetry, essays, visual art, and plays.
 Founded in 1992, it is published by Houghton Library at Harvard University.
 A digital companion, Harvard Review Online, offers poetry, fiction, essays, translations, interviews, book reviews, and essays on the classics.
 I have been the editor since 2000; the talented Alex Camlin does our covers.
 For a brief recent statement of editorial philosophy, see the editorial from HR 47 or this essay in Ander Monson's Essay Daily, "Prose Matters."

 From 1994 to 1998 I was editor of the literary quarterly Meanjin, now published by the University of Melbourne Press.
-Meanjin is an important journal in Australia and I was a novice, but we published some great people, and I will always be grateful to Chris Wallace-Crabbe and the Meanjin board for giving me the opportunity to learn a craft that has sustained me for more than two decades.
+Meanjin is a distinguished journal and I will always be grateful to Chris Wallace-Crabbe and the Meanjin board for giving me the opportunity to learn a craft that has sustained me for more than two decades.
 These and many other wonderful covers were designed by Mary Callahan.